Cephalopholis argus

 Cephalopholis argus, the peacock hind, roi, bluespotted grouper, and celestial grouper, is a species of marine ray-finned fish, a member of the subfamily Epinephelinae, the groupers, and part of the family Serranidae, which also includes the anthias and sea basses.
-They come from the Indo-Pacific which is variously a commercial gamefish, an invasive species, and occasionally an aquarium resident.
-Its species name comes from its resemblance to the "hundred staring eyes" of the monster Argus in Greek mythology.
+They come from the Indo-Pacific and are variously a commercial gamefish, an invasive species, and occasionally an aquarium resident.
+Its species name comes from its resemblance to the "hundred staring eyes" of the monster Argus who had a hundred eyes and was the shepherd of the goddess Hera in Greek mythology.

 Description

 This is a medium-sized fish that can reach a length of 60 cm.
 Small individuals are dark brown with hundreds of small, dark-edged iridescent blue spots.
 Larger specimens sometimes develop four to six lighter vertical bars on the back half of its body.

 Distribution and habitat

 The species is extremely widely distributed, occurring in warm waters from the Red Sea to South Africa and east to French Polynesia and the Pitcairn group.
 It is also present in northern Australia, Lord Howe Island, and Japan, and has been introduced to the Hawaiian Islands.
 It makes use of a variety of habitats but prefers the exposed fronts of reefs, at depths of up to 40 m.